ashikurrafi/job-distributor/README.md

 ## Ngrok Setup (for Local Servers)

 To allow remote worker machines to access a local job server, ngrok can be used to expose it over the internet.
+This is one time effort.
+If you've already installed it, you can skip this step.

 ### Step 1: Install ngrok